Roy Syla: Brentford

 On 23 October 2021, Syla joined the B team at Premier League club Brentford on a one-year contract, with the option of a further year, on a free transfer.
 He had spent periods of the 2020–21 and 2021–22 seasons on trial with the team and was a part of the 2021–22 London Senior Cup-winning squad.
 Late in the 2021–22 season, he participated in a first team training session.
 Following 26 appearances for the B team during the 2021–22 season, Syla was released when his contract expired.

 Syla was re-signed as a free agent on 20 October 2022 and signed a one-year contract, with a one-year option.
 Despite being a B team player, but by virtue of being overage, Syla was named in Brentford's 25-man Premier League squad for the second half of the 2022–23 season.
 He was released at the end of the 2022–23 season.

 Ayr United

 On 29 August 2023, Syla signed a two-year contract with Scottish Championship club Ayr United on a free transfer.
 He made 28 appearances and scored two goals during a mid-table 2023–24 season.
 Syla appeared sparingly during the first half of the 2024–25 season and his contract was terminated by mutual consent on 16 January 2025.
 He made 40 appearances and scored two goals during 17 months at Somerset Park.

 KF Bylis

 After a trial with Boavista, Syla began making appearances for Albanian Kategoria Superiore club Bylis in March 2025.
 He made two substitute appearances during the remainder of the 2024–25 season.

+Woking

+In late 2025, Syla began training with National League club Woking.
+On 12 January 2026, he signed a contract running until the end of the 2025–26 season.
+Syla made 11 appearances prior to suffering a season-ending ankle injury in mid-March 2026.
+He signed a one-year contract extension in May 2026.